-Important Notice: Correction: Minors under 15 years of age must be accompanied by an adult throughout the race.
+Important Notice: Minors under 16 years of age must be accompanied by an adult throughout the race.
 Minors under 18 years of age must present a signed parents liability waiver at registration.
+Participants are responsible to provide their own nutrition and being familiar with the course.

 - Printable Registration (PDF)